KieranHunt/kieran.casa/_posts/2024-09-28-json-is-almost-truncation-resistent.md

 date: 2024-09-28 00:00:00 +0000
 ---

-In YAML, you can't detect if a document has been truncated,
+In YAML, you can't detect if a document has been truncated.

 ```yaml
 my-favourite-things: